 The Entrance Hall is a place where the President and First Lady have always used to greet guests.
 A couple of fun things to watch out for are the Steinway Piano and the pictures of George W. Bush.

 There is also a plaque embedded on the floor that most people miss, marking the dates of the construction, and major renovation years the White House underwent.
 The stars represent the number of states present when the stone was first installed.

 The North Portico, or the main entrance to the Whitehouse is the most ionic.
 This is probably the only place you’ll be able to get a shot of the White House without the fence.

-A good chunk of the rooms is blocked off, with the exception of a few that you can walk through a designated path.
-They don’t want you getting close enough to touch anything for obvious reason.
-Think of it has walked through a museum.
+A good chunk of the rooms are blocked off, with the exception of a few that you can walk through a designated path.
+They don’t want you getting close enough to touch anything for obvious reasons.
+Think of it as a walk through a museum.

 Additional Tips Before your White House Tour

 - If you are unsure at any time in DC or have questions about things, smile at a secret service member, police or anyone nearby.
 If they smile back, you are good to ask a question.
 Even silly questions like “What Happened to the Top of the Tree?”

 - If you have time, go through the White House Tour app before going on your tour.
 This way you will have an idea of what to expect and some of the fun facts about the White House before your visit.
 As someone who spends most of their time using their phone for pictures, I did not want my nose in the phone reading as I entered each room.
 I also feel that knowing your history before visiting always makes the visit more memorable.
 Like knowing where the State Dinners are held, and in that room, they hosted Queen Elizabeth and other Dignitaries.
 It elevates a room from just an old room to a History.